tony-zeidan/tony-zeidan/README.md

 # Tony Zeidan
 Hi there! :smiley:

-My name is Tony and I am an aspiring Software Engineer!
+My name is Tony and I a Software Developer!
+Currently I work as a Web Developer at Canadian Bank Note Company, Limited.
-I developed my skills at Carleton University during my five-year Software Engineering degree. :man_student:
+I developed my skills at Carleton University during my time in the Software Engineering program.
-I love to make programs using different programming languages and doing LeetCode problems.
+I love to make programs using different programming languages, learning new frameworks, and doing LeetCode problems.
 I seek to use my technical skills and experience to advance within the field of Software Development.

 <a href="https://www.tonyzeidan.com/" alt="Linkedin">